pytorch/torchchat/README.md

 List dependencies for these backends

+### ExecuTorch
+Set up executorch by following the instructions [here](https://pytorch.org/executorch/stable/getting-started-setup.html#setting-up-executorch).

 # Acknowledgements

 A big thank you to

 * Georgi Gerganov and his [GGML](https://github.com/ggerganov/ggml) project that helped shine a spotlight on community-based enablement, and inspired so many other projects.

 * Andrej Karpathy and his [llama2.c](https://github.com/karpathy/llama2.c) project.
 So many great (and simple!) ideas in llama2.c that we have directly adopted (both ideas and code) from his repo.
 You can never go wrong by following Andrej's work!

 * my colleague and friend Bert Maher and [llama2.so](https://github.com/bertmaher/llama2.so) who build on Andrej's llama2.c and closed the loop on llama models.
 The llama2.c integration with AOT Inductor comes from Bert's repo.

 * my colleagues and friends Christian Puhrsch, Horace He, Joe Isaacson, and many more for their many contributions in Accelerating GenAI models in the *"Anything, Fast!"* blog series, and in particular Horace He for [GPT, Fast!](https://github.com/pytorch-labs/gpt-fast) that we have directly adopted (both ideas and code) from his repo.

 * my colleagues and friends Bert Maher, Scott Wolchok, Bin Bao, Chen Yang, Huamin Li and Mu-Chu Li for a great collaboration in building AOT Inductor for CPU, internal use cases and an experimental AOTI-compiled inference version of [nanoGPT](https://github.com/karpathy/nanoGPT).